Sam Shoemaker: Calvary Church in New York

-Shoemaker and Alcoholics Anonymous (see section below)

 Around 1938, Buchman transformed The Oxford Groups into Moral Re-Armament.
 Controversy grew because the latter dissociated from Christian churches and New Testament orientation.
 Moral Re-Armament also took an increasing share of Shoemaker's time and the facilities of Calvary House in New York.
 Shoemaker re-evaluated his priorities, including with Frank Buchman and the Oxford Group, as well as his commitment to evangelism, devotion to the Church of Christ in general and to the Episcopal Church.
 Efforts to work through these concerns in 1940 and 1941 proved fruitless.
 Shoemaker detached from Buchman and in the closing months of 1941, Calvarly Church's vestry formally asked Moral Re Armament to stop using Calvary House.

 Shoemaker soon reactivated the Faith at Work program and meetings resumed at New-York's Calvary Church.

 He became involved in radio preaching, and in 1946, Dr. Frank Goodman of the Federal Council of Churches offered Shoemaker a daily five-minute spot on station WJZ.
 That proved successful, leading to a Sunday half hour broadcast on station WOR, and another half-hour program called "Faith in our Time".

 He was an awarded Doctor of Divinity from Virginia Theological Seminary and Berkeley Divinity School, ca 1948.

 He founded the Calvary Clergy School, ca. 1948.(?)

 Calvary Church in Pittsburgh

 Shoemaker had evangelized among young people and in the surrounding area of Pittsburgh, including setting up an Oxford Group meeting in Akron, Ohio circa 1930.

-Shoemaker's fame led him to receive a call (which he declined) to become Dean of San Francisco Cathedral in 1950, which he declined.
+Shoemaker's fame led him to receive a call to become Dean of San Francisco Cathedral in 1950, which he declined.

 The following year, 1951, after celebrating his own quarter century of ministry at Calvary Church in New York, Calvary Church in Pittsburgh, Pennsylvania called Shoemaker to serve as its rector.
 The Bishop of Pittsburgh called to urge him to accept, as did a group of Pittsburgers who called themselves the Golf Club crowd.
 He ultimately did.

 In 1955, he launched what he called the Interdenominational Pittsburgh Experiment seeking to bring Christianity into everyday life, and about which he wrote The Experiment of Faith(1957).
 The Pittsburgh Jaycees named him their Man of the Year in 1956, and the previous year Newsweek named him among the country's ten best preachers.

 While based in Pittsburgh, Shoemaker continued to tape his sermons as the "Episcopal Hour" (and during 1957-1958 the "Art of Living") for distribution by the National Council of the Churches of Christ.

 Shoemaker also had a half hour radio show called Faith that Works.